 Germantown Avenue is the main street in Chestnut Hill, where you’ll find so many wonderful independent businesses.
 Villavillekula (8419 Germantown Avenue) is one of the city’s best children’s stores, with unique toys, clothes, and more.
-Oxford Circus Toys (8127 Germantown Avenue) is another great place to shop for toys and gifts.
-And if that’s not enough great toy stores for you, Busy Bee Toys has an outpost here as well.
+If you’re in need of a baby gift or some baby/toddler gear, then Buddha Babe is a spot you do not want to miss!

 Fun preppy clothes and accessories can be found at Quelque Chose (8437 Germantown Avenue) and Bohemian Pink (8638 Germantown Avenue), which you may have encountered in pop-ups at places like the Flower Show or Devon Horse Show.
 Germantown Avenue also is the location for many antique, home, and gift shops.
 We especially love the unique Serendipity (8506 Germantown Avenue).